MUNQU/commol/docs/index.md

-# EpiModel
+# Commol

-A high-performance mathematical epidemiology library for modeling infectious disease spread using difference equations.
-EpiModel provides a clean Python API backed by a fast Rust engine for numerical computations.
+A high-performance compartment modelling library for mathematical modeling using difference equations.
+Commol provides a clean Python API backed by a fast Rust engine for numerical computations.

 !!! warning "Alpha Stage - API Unstable"
-**EpiModel is currently in alpha development.** The API is not yet stable and may change between versions without backward compatibility guarantees.
+**Commol is currently in alpha development.** The API is not yet stable and may change between versions without backward compatibility guarantees.

     - Breaking changes may occur in any release
     - Not recommended for production use yet